TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-saphana-howtogeneral.md

          schemaVersion="1"
          articleId="6c125eb4-ae40-4a69-afc9-a512bfd7533e"
 />
-# Questions for SAP HANA How-to and general questions
+# Questions for SAP HANA How to and general questions
 ---
 {
     "resourceRequired": false,